kamil-rudnicki/obsidian-recent-notes/README.md

 ## Not Yet Implemented

 - Sticky headers that works with transcluent
-- Keyboard navigation
-- Open and focus on note in editor
-- Change notes with up down arrows
 - Animate when note is changing position
 - Animate new note
-- Real time updates on note change

 ## Support